Heritage Revitalization Agreement Policy Refresh

 When will the HRA Refresh be completed?

-Council endorsed pausing the HRA Policy Refresh program due to staffing challenges and a backlog of projects following the pandemic.
+Council endorsed pausing the HRA Refresh program due to staffing challenges and a backlog of projects following the pandemic.
 A revised timeline and completion date for this work has not yet been set.
 We will update this page with more details following discussions with Council on the resumption of the work.

 How can I add to the conversation about the HRA Refresh?